ROCm/rocThrust/docs/install/rocThrust-install-overview.rst

 rocThrust installation overview
 *********************************

-The rocThrust is available from the `rocThrust GitHub Repository <https://github.com/ROCmSoftwarePlatform/rocThrust>`_.
+The rocThrust source code is available from the `rocThrust GitHub Repository <https://github.com/ROCmSoftwarePlatform/rocThrust>`_.

 The develop branch is the default branch.
 The develop branch is intended for users who want to preview new features or contribute to the rocThrust code base.